 A porch may evoke thoughts of wiling away hours with family or friends on warm summer evenings.
 Or it might put you in a solitary mood that includes a porch swing, a cup of coffee, and a book.
-Whatever it says to you, a porch provides an open-air window on the social life that passes your house.
-With one foot on the inside and another on the outside, a porch acts as a transition zone: supplemental living space that can be decorated and furnished to meet your tastes.
+With one foot on the inside and another on the outside, a porch acts as a transition zone that acts as a supplemental and decorative living space.

 Building a porch also adds solid equity gain and curb appeal to your home.
 These plans show you how to build a basic open ground-level porch for the front or rear of your house.
 Optional guardrails provide a decorative finishing touch.
-At 12 feet wide, 6 feet deep, and less than a foot high, this porch is a moderately easy build, as long as you allow for plenty of time to complete the project and have the occasional help from a partner.
+This porch is a moderately easy build, as long as you allow for plenty of time to complete the project and have the occasional help from a partner.

 - Circular saw